dmytro-boichenko/wait-for/README.md

 # CLI `wait-for` tool

 ## Preface
-The `wait-for` tool used for controlling docker-compose builds for correct waiting for required resources like databases.
+The `wait-for` tool used for controlling docker-compose builds and correct waiting for required resources (like databases, services, etc.).

 The current implementation supports `MySQL`, `Postgres`, `Redis` and `Elasticsearch`.